ArleneYuZhiwei/Metaphor-Generation/README.md

-# Metaphor-Generation
-Code for the NAACL 19 paper: How to Avoid Sentences Spelling Boring?
+Codes for the NAACL 19 paper: How to Avoid Sentences Spelling Boring?
 Towards a Neural Approach to Unsupervised Metaphor Generation

 The code is based on